SUPPORTING FOUNDERS IN THE GROWTH STAGE OF THEIR VENTURES

 Held at a private venue near the beaches of Los Angeles, Fellows and a new group of mentors will again convene to share progress and gain insights into the process of building high-impact organizations.
 Fellows reconvene to build on key learnings from the field and take the conversation to the next level of depth, alongside participating in informal meals, beach fun, and shared spiritual practices together.

-The program culminates with an event held within The Gathering's annual conference for active Christian philanthropists.
+The program continues with an event held within The Gathering's annual conference for active Christian philanthropists.
 Fellows will share their vision for shaping culture through their venture with over 150 donors, fostering new relationships that oftentimes bear fruit in the months and years that follow.
-They will spend the final day reflecting and closing the program with their class and core team, and transition into the larger Praxis community of practice.